Frequently Asked Questions

 frequent bowel movements, diarrhea (elimination of toxins)

-and many others.
 Please learn about all the other benefits of Reflexology at Doctors Health Press.

 Should I schedule a follow up session?